-- 1. What do you mean by branching chain reactions? - 2.
+- 1. Briefly discuss branching chain reactions? - 2.
 Distinguish between general and specific H+ ion catalysis - 3.
-What is structure factor?
-Explain its significance. - 4.
+Explain the significance of structure factor. - 4.
 Define reciprocal lattice.
 What is its significance? - 5.
-What are Miller Indices?
-How are they determined? - 6.
-What is potential energy surface?
-Explain its significance. - 7.
+Explain the significance of Miller Indices in crystallography. - 6.
+Define potential energy surface and mention its significance.. - 7.
 Define Zeta potential. - 8.
-What are oscillating chemical reactions?
-Give one example. - 9.
+Explain the concept of oscillating chemical reactions with any one example. - 9.
 Explain the principle of SEM. - 10.
-What is steady state approximation?
+Briefly explain the concept of steady state approximation.